• Skip to primary navigation

 • Return dough to bowl, cover, and let rest for 50 minutes.

-• Heat pan to a medium heat.
+• Heat a pan over medium heat.

-• Roll each portion of dough on floured surface until they are as thin as you can make them without tearing.
+• Roll each portion of dough on a floured surface until they are as thin as you can make them without tearing.

-• Keep the rolled out tortillas under a dry towel until ready to cook.
+• Keep the rolled-out tortillas under a dry towel until ready to cook.

 • Once cooked, wrap in a dish towel to keep them soft.